-Risks Uncontrolled Risk Controls Controlled Risk with local stakeholders and partners. for one FTE resource to have the Royal Borough as their primary base.
-Staffing arrangements not reviewed and configured appropriately for the shared service.
-Medium A review of staffing arrangements and requirements undertaken including administrative, infrastructure and equipment support for a shared service has been undertaken.
+Risks Uncontrolled Risk Controls Controlled Risk with local stakeholders and partners.
+Staffing Medium for one FTE resource to have the Royal Borough as their primary base.
+A review of staffing Low arrangements not reviewed and configured appropriately for the shared service. arrangements and requirements undertaken including administrative, infrastructure and equipment support for a shared service has been undertaken.
 Staffing arrangements approved by the council.
-Low The council's requirements are/appear subordinate to partner authority's requirements.
+The council's requirements are/appear subordinate to partner authority's requirements.
 Medium The inter authority collaboration agreement secures the profile of the council with one FTE resource based in the Royal Borough.
 Low